causalMedAnalysis/ipwpath/README.md

 ### Required Arguments

 - `depvar`: Specifies the outcome variable.
 - `mvars`: Specifies the mediators, arranged in causal order from the first to the last in the hypothesized causal sequence.
-Up to 5 causally ordered mediators are permitted.
 - `dvar(varname)`: Specifies the treatment (exposure) variable.
 This variable must be binary (0/1).
 - `d(real)`: Reference level of treatment.
 - `dstar(real)`: Alternative level of treatment, defining the treatment contrast of interest.